 Pupils are helped to learn to manage their behaviour and take responsibility for their actions.
 Staff are committed to providing a consistent, welcoming and predicable environment within the school and beyond and model our expectations to pupils.
 Being part of an environment like this ensures that our pupils feel safe, secure and happy and as such – being ready to learn.

 Pupils at King Charles are encouraged to become good and valued citizens.
 We do this by supporting each pupil to become as independent as possible and considering what we, as citizens, expect from each other.
-Some pupils will be able to take responsibility for particular roles and to understand that with certain rights comes a level of responsibility such as our Year 6 Ambassadors, members of our School Worship Action Team (SWAT) and those pupils that support the running of a school club.
+Some pupils will be able to take responsibility for particular roles and to understand that with certain rights comes a level of responsibility such as our Year 6 Ambassadors, members of our School Worship Action Team (SWAT) and those pupils that support the running of a school club or help in the school office.
 Learning to do things independently is an important part of learning to understand yourself.
 We support others by participating in charitable events such as, Red Nose Day/Comic Relief, Children in Need and other local community events.

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our young pupils to make choices safely; for example: